splunk/public-o11y-docs/apm/profiling/get-data-in-profiling.rst

 Activate AlwaysOn Profiling in a gateway deployment
 ----------------------------------------------------

-If you need to set up AlwaysOn Profiling with a collector in data forwarding (gateway) mode similar to the following example gateway setup, follow the subsequent steps.
+If you need to set up AlwaysOn Profiling with a collector in data forwarding (gateway) mode similar to the following example gateway deployment, follow the subsequent steps.

 :strong:`Example gateway deployment`

 :strong:`(\1)` Instrumentation Agent to  :strong:`(2)` Collector in host monitoring (agent) mode to :strong:`(3)` Collector in data forwarding (gateway) mode to :strong:`(4)` Splunk Observability Cloud

 #.
 Point the instrumentation agent to the OTLP gRPC receiver for the collector in host monitoring (agent) mode :strong:`(2)`.
-This should be the same host and port that the collector in host monitoring (agent) mode :strong:`(2)` is running on.
+The OTLP gRPC receiver must be running on the same host and port that the collector in host monitoring (agent) mode :strong:`(2)` is running on.
 #.
-The collector in host monitoring (agent) mode :strong:`(2)` configuration:
+Configure the collector in host monitoring (agent) mode :strong:`(2)` with the following components:

    #.
 An OTLP gRPC receiver
    #.
 An OTLP exporter pointed at the collector in data forwarding (gateway) mode :strong:`(3)`
    #.
 A logs pipeline that connects the receiver and the exporter, for example: